GDKsoftware/win32diskimager/README.txt

 License v2.
 The full text of this license is available in GPL-2.

+This project uses and includes binaries of the MinGW runtime library, which is in the public domain.

 This project uses and includes binaries of the Qt library from http://www.qtsoftware.com/, licensed under the Library General Public license.
 It is available at http://get.qtsoftware.com/qtsdk/qt-sdk-win-opensource-2009.01.1.exe